home-assistant/developers.home-assistant/docs/core/entity/alarm-control-panel.md

 ### Code Formats

-Supported code formats are defined by using values in the `CodeFormaat` enum
+Supported code formats are defined by using values in the `CodeFormat` enum

 | Value | Description
 | ----- | -----------